Dog Lovers Gold Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Dog Lovers Gold Dog Food is a grain-based kibble using a moderate amount of lamb and chicken meals as its main sources of animal protein, thus earning the brand 4 stars.
+Dog Lovers Gold is a plant-based dry dog food using a moderate amount of lamb meal as its main source of animal protein, thus earning the brand 4 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 A Final Word